Sotheara-HEANG/Sotheara-HEANG/README.md

  ***About me:***

-As a senior Undergraduate in Applied Mathematics and Statistics (AMS) at the Institute of Technology of Cambodia, My expertise bridges the gap between theoretical mathematics and scalable data solutions, with a strong focus on computer vision, predictive modeling, and data engineering lifecycles.
+As a senior Undergraduate in Applied Mathematics and Statistics (AMS) at the Institute of Technology of Cambodia, My expertise bridges the gap between theoretical mathematics and scalable data solutions, with a strong focus on machine learning, computer vision, predictive modeling, and data engineering lifecycles.

 <br>